-July 4th, otherwise known as Independence day brings much excitement in Washington, DC.
+July 4th, otherwise known as Independence Day, brings much excitement to Washington, DC.
 The district hosts a variety of events in celebration of the anniversary of America’s independence.
 Here is your weekend itinerary:

-One of DC’s summertime traditions, the Smithsonian Folklife Festival, is a free event that will be held through July 4th from 11:00 AM to 5:00 PM.
-This festival features concerts, food, dancing, a marketplace, and more.
+One of DC’s summertime traditions, the Smithsonian Folklife Festival, is a free event that will be held through July 4 from 11:00 AM to 5:00 PM.
+This festival features concerts, food, dancing, a marketplace and more.
 This year is the 50th anniversary of the event!

-Saturday, July 1st and Sunday, July 2nd Yards Park hosts the Red, White & Brew Beer & Wine Festival.
-General admission tickets include unlimited American beer, cider, and wine sangria plus live music and access to the famous DC food trucks.
+On Saturday, July 1, and Sunday, July 2, Yards Park hosts the Red, White & Brew Beer & Wine Festival.
+General admission tickets include unlimited American beer, cider and wine sangria plus live music and access to the famous DC food trucks.
 Individual tickets start at $50 with 6+ group tickets at $29 each.
 Yards Park is located near the Nationals Stadium on 1st Street SE.
-Three available sessions include Saturday 1-4 PM, Saturday 6-9 PM, and Sunday 1-4 PM.
-Please note, this is a 21+ event requiring all guests to present a valid government issued ID.
+Three available sessions include Saturday 1-4 PM, Saturday 6-9 PM and Sunday 1-4 PM.
+Please note, this is a 21+ event requiring all guests to present a valid government-issued ID.

 Are you a big baseball fan?
-They play their annual Independence Day game against the New York Mets.
+The Washington Nationals will play their annual Independence Day game against the New York Mets.
 First pitch is at 11:05 AM.

 Smithsonian’s National Zoo never disappoints!
-Bei Bei, the giant panda born August 2015 is a fan favorite.
+Bei Bei, the giant panda born in August 2015 is a fan favorite.
 The zoo also offers free programs from 10:30 AM – 2:00 PM.
-Entrance is free, but there is a parking fee so Metro travel is recommended.
+Entrance is free, but there is a parking fee, so Metro travel is recommended.

 Capitol Riverfront’s Canal Park– Take a break from the heat and enjoy 42 dancing water jets.
 The park is located near Nationals Park and variety of great local restaurants and is great for children.

 One of DC’s newer attractions, the Newseum, made TripAdvisor’s 2016 Travelers’ Choice Top 25 Museums in the US (and for good reason!).
 The exhibits showcase the history of printed and electronic communication and features an interactive component unlike some of the other museums in Washington.
-The Newseum is not part of the Smithsonian group and tickets can be purchased online in advance.
-Adult tickets are $25, youth tickets (ages 7-18) are $15, and children under age 6 are free.
-Currently, there is an online promotion for a 15% discount on all tickets, and free youth tickets for each adult ticket purchased (maximum of 4 tickets).
+The Newseum is not part of the Smithsonian group, and tickets can be purchased online in advance.
+Adult tickets are $25, youth tickets (ages 7-18) are $15 and children under age 6 are free.
+Currently, there is an online promotion for a 15 percent discount on all tickets and free youth tickets for each adult ticket purchased (maximum of 4 tickets).

 Key Metro Stops